John V. Kelly: Political career

 He first won a seat in the New Jersey General Assembly in 1981 against Democrat Mary V. Senatore.
 He was unseated two years later by 26-year-old Democratic Party candidate Steve Adubato, though Kelly would take the seat back in 1985.
 In the Assembly, Kelly sponsored legislation in 1991 that established the first law in the state requiring children under 14 to wear a helmet while riding a bicycle, scooter or skateboard.
 In 1997, he sponsored legislation to set standards to license hospice programs.
 Other legislation among the 143 bills he authored that were signed into law include a bill requiring that all state insurance companies provide coverage for mammograms and pap smears.

-In May 1988, Kelly was elected mayor of Nutley, with the 6,179 cast for him the most ever received by a commission candidate in that community.
+In May 1988, Kelly was elected mayor of Nutley, with the 6,179 cast for him being the most ever received by a commission candidate in that community.

 Choosing to run for the New Jersey Senate in 2001, he left the Assembly to challenge incumbent Democrat Garry Furnari, losing a close race in a district that encompassed significant portions of Southern Bergen County, New Jersey.
 That year, he lost by a 52–48% margin.
 The seat was considered one of the few statewide that could have been a pickup for the Democrats.

 In 2003, he challenged Furnari's successor Paul Sarlo of Wood-Ridge, who was elected to replace him in the Assembly in 2001 and who also outspent Kelly by a nearly three-to-one margin in a pivotal race at a time when the Senate was evenly split between the two major parties and a change in party for any one seat could tip control of the upper house.
 Democrats won full control of the Senate, and Kelly fell short, by a margin of 53–44%.

 A longtime fixture at Nutley's St. Patrick's Day festivities, Kelly would wear a bright green suit that had been custom-made for him.
 He also played a pivotal role in creating that community's Columbus Day parade.

 As president of Nutley Savings Bank, Kelly was known for going out of his way to find a justification to fund a mortgage for a prospective customer and was likened to Jimmy Stewart's character George Bailey in the holiday classic It's a Wonderful Life.